 The role of business analysis in the software development process

 Business analysis should start at the very beginning of the project.
-Definitely, before the development & UX/UI teams fully jumped into the software development process.
+Definitely, before the development & UX/UI teams fully jumped into the software development methodologies.
 However, it doesn’t mean that software developers and UX/UI designers should be omitted.
 On the contrary, their experience brings great value to the business analysis of a new project.
-These people have already solved many technical and business problems, and they can handle them at this early stage of a new product.
-Also, participating in the analysis at this point brings long-term benefits to the project.
-The whole team – especially UX/UI designer and Project Manager – are crucial roles during this phase.
-A full understanding of the product idea and its specific requirements will direct the team in the right direction and help to design tailor-made solutions in the future.
+These people have already solved many technical and business problems, and they can handle them at this early stage of development of a new product or software program.
+Also, participating in the analysis at this point brings long-term benefits to effective project management.
+The whole self-organizing cross-functional team – especially UX/UI designer and Project Manager – are crucial roles during this phase.
+A full understanding of the product idea and its requirement analysis will direct the team in the right direction, navigate towards the right complete development methodology, and help to design tailor-made solutions in the future.

 A business analyst usually handles business analysis, but sometimes this role is also handled by a Project Manager with a business analysis skillset.
 This role is a bridge between the client (business part) and the development team (technical part).
 A business analyst has a challenging task.
 He has to translate business requirements into functional and, consequently, partly technical requirements.